spugachev/web-2017/README.md

-# web-2017
+# Web State of the Art
-Materials for "Web.
-State of art" session for Google DevFest 2017
+Materials for "Web State of the Art" session for Google DevFest 2017